 Conclusion

 The integration of machine learning, particularly deep learning, holds immense potential for advancing disease detection and management in black pepper cultivation.
 In this study, the performance and reliability of 15 pre-trained CNNs were analysed on black pepper disease dataset with five classes, Healthy, Foot rot, Pollu (initial), Pollu (advanced), and Viral disease.
 Explainable AI is employed, Specifically, LIME is used to visualize, interpret and validate the predictions made by the deep learning model.
 XceptionNet(96.70%) and DenseNet201(97.03%) with GAP layer has showed highest accuracy on the collected dataset.
 But the interpretability analysis using LIME revealed that, models do not focus on key symptomatic regions, suggesting their unreliability and a lack of true symptom recognition.
-To improve the accuracy and reliability of the model, entropy-based symptom-aware segmentation is done and it is an affective method to segment all disease symptoms including light green and yellow shades of viral disease.
+To improve the accuracy and reliability of the model, entropy-based symptom-aware segmentation is done and it is an effective method to segment all disease symptoms including light green and yellow shades of viral disease.
 With segmentation, Models such as DenseNet201, VGG19, and MobileNetV2 consistently achieved superior performance with testing accuracies above 99%.
 LIME results on the segmented dataset indicated that the predictions were based on the major disease symptoms.
 Overall, the integration of domain-specific preprocessing offers a robust and reliable solution for disease classification in black pepper, with potential for practical deployment and real-time monitoring in agricultural diagnostics.

 Declarations Conflict of interest statement